-When you think of Southern comfort food, I bet your mind instantly thinks of creamy chicken and dumplings with biscuits.
+When you think of Southern comfort food, I bet chicken and dumplings ranks up there with the best.
 This recipe is simple, scrumptious, and packed full of flavor.

 like most Southern comfort food, evolved out of necessity and practicality.
 Back in the day, chicken was a treat and not something offered or even available on a regular basis.
 Whenever it was, the chicken was more often than not on the scrawny side.

 Thankfully, today chicken is a staple in many people’s diets.
 So for your next chicken dinner, why not try these homemade chicken and dumplings with biscuits?
 A family favorite, this recipe may be simple, but it’s also scrumptious and the perfect creamy dish for a cozy winter dinner (or as cozy as it gets around here).

 - One can of Pillsbury flaky layers biscuits